 Risk Assessment Tool

-Answer eight quick questions to discover your investor risk profile.
-You will get a suggested asset allocation across equity, debt and gold, plus the types of mutual funds that suit you.
+Answer ten quick questions to discover your risk score, investor type and suggested asset allocation across equity, debt and gold, plus the types of mutual funds that suit you.

 1.What is your age group?